deepakshrma/golang-fullstack-boilerplate/README.md

 # golang-fullstack-boilerplate

+This repository is a fullstack golang sample project.
+This repo includes Golang along with postgres database and Lit element as UI framework.
 This is going to be awesome!!

+## TODO

+- Update readme
+- Unit and integration test along with test architecture
+- singleton
+- Sample Todo working app with test sample.

 ## Project Structure